Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

     override fun onResume() {
         super.onResume()
-        // This gets called when the Custom Tab is closed using the close button or the phone's back button. if (viewModel.isCustomTabLaunched()) {
+        // This gets called when the Custom Tab is closed using the close button or the phone's back button, so we
-            authenticationAppViewModel.authenticatorState.completeBrowserAuthenticationChallenge(intent)
+        // pass null.
+        if (viewModel.isCustomTabLaunched()) {
+            authenticationAppViewModel.authenticatorState.completeBrowserAuthenticationChallenge(null)
         }
     }
     ```